RRFGamer/41549_HCI_LogBookTemplate/stage1_context/b_stage_1_context_definition.md

 	- Small amount of customization
 	- Features that help note organization
 	- Must always be as simple as possible
+	- Alarms and reminders for important tasks.
+	- Ability to adjust complexity (toggle between basic and advanced features).
 - ---